 Helen Of Troy was Cale’s last studio album for Island Records, and his next full length wouldn’t be released until 1979, an album of new material recorded live in concert.

 Just picked this up and haven’t had enough time to form an opinion yet.

 Music for a New Society

-John Cale describes his mood in creating Music for a New Society, a sequel to the commercially successful Honi Soit, as grotesque.
-It’s a uniquely pained statement, with its intense and minimal performances leaving plenty of white space.
+John Cale describes his mood in creating Music for a New Society as grotesque.
+A sequel to the commercially successful Honi Soit, it’s pained statement.
+Its intense and minimal performances leave plenty of white space.
 ‘Changes Made’ features a full band arrangement with Blue Oyster Cult guitarist Allen Lanier, but the rest of the album is sparse.